LearnersGuild/learning-os/GLOSSARY.md

 # Team

-A team is composed of 3 or more players working on a specific Goal Instance for a specific goal cycle.
-Teams form around a Goal instance when the cycle begins and dissolve at the end of the cycle.
+A team is composed of 3 or more players working on a specific Goal Instance for one or more  cycles.
+Teams form around a Goal instance when the goal begins and dissolve at the end of the goal.

+Team composition can change in between cycles in multi-cycle goals.

 Teams are a game structure (game object).